 38 Weeks Pregnant: (4500mg per day)

 39 Weeks Pregnant-Delivery: (6000mg per day)

-Some women like to apply the EPO directly to the cervix, or use the oil for perineal massage.
-I did not do this the first time, and am not 100% sure if I will this time, either.
-If I do decide to apply topically, I will likely start at 40 weeks.
+Some women like to apply the EPO directly to the cervix or use the oil for perineal massage.
+I did not do this the first time, but chose to do it the second time and had great results.
+I started around 39 weeks, just inserting two capsules at night.

 To do this, you just poke a hole in the softgel and insert it up as far as it will go, and it will dissolve.
 Wear a pantyliner since oil can leak out, and preferably apply at night before bed so you aren’t walking around with an oil capsule shoved up your hoo-ha.
 For perineal massage, you can cut open the capsule, dispense the oil in your hands and perform the manual stretches (ouch).
 Not a lot of experience with this on my part, so here’s a link to someone with a little more insight.